vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 direct pain from the swelling and the interaction of buildup pressure and the swelling.
 With the bowel movement done, the pain I now feel is more directly just the irritation from the swelling.

+### 2024-11-27 to 2024-11-28 at night

+I went to sleep around 12:10 AM.
+Overall, my sleep was better than the previous night, which is likely because of the bowel movement earlier in the evening that reduced the pressure.
+I also made sure to urinate right before going to sleep, to reduce the pressure.

+I got up twice to urinate: once around 2:30 AM and once around 5:30 AM.
+I was then woken up at 9:15 AM by the alarm, at which point I was already semi-awake.
+I urinated and got back in bed for a few minutes before formally waking up at around 9:28 AM.

+### 2024-11-28 morning

+On most days, I catch up with email and other minor morning checklist items prior to my bowel movement, but the bowel pressure in the morning was so strong that I went for bowel movement as soon as I woke up.

+The bowel movement size was about 70-80% of a full bowel movement, and there was once again a bit of blood in the stool and on the toilet paper when I wiped, similar to last evening.
+Overall, I felt very relieved after the bowel movement.

 ## Other notes